Fate of entanglement in open quantum spin liquid: Time evolution of its genuine multipartite negativity upon sudden coupling to a dissipative bosonic environment: Models and methods

-Here, $(\hat{\sigma}_i^x, \hat{\sigma}_i^y, \hat{\sigma}_i^z)$ is the vector of the Pauli matrices describing spin at site $i$ of the honeycomb lattice; $J_\mu$ is the magnitude of the Ising-like exchange interaction; and $\langle ij\rangle_\mu$ denotes the nearest-neighbor (NN) bonds where \mbox{$\mu=x,y,z$}.
-This system is made open and dissipative by coupling it with one or many baths of infinitely many three-dimensional and isotropic bosonic modes~\cite{Leggett1987}, so that the Hamiltonian of the total system QSL+bath(s) becomes

-We distinguish two cases: in the first one, denoted as ``local coupling,'' we couple each quantum spin to an independent bath so that
+Here, $(\hat{\sigma}_i^x, \hat{\sigma}_i^y, \hat{\sigma}_i^z)$ is the vector of the Pauli matrices describing spin at the site $i$ of the honeycomb lattice; $J_\mu$ is the magnitude of the Ising-like exchange interaction; and $\langle ij\rangle_\mu$ denotes the nearest-neighbor (NN) bonds where \mbox{$\mu=x,y,z$}.
+This system is made open and dissipative by coupling it with one or many baths of infinitely many three-dimensional and isotropic bosonic modes~\cite{Leggett1987}, so that the Hamiltonian of the total system QSL+bath(s) becomes $ \hat{H}_\mathrm{tot}= \hat{H}_\mathrm{QSL}+\hat{H}_\mathrm{bath}+\hat{V}. $ We distinguish two cases: ($i$) ``local coupling,'' where we couple each spin to an independent bath, so that